kishlaykiku/nvm-windows-no-admin/README.md

     nvm install 21
     nvm install 22
     ```
 - Note: Versions v15 and below use a separate installation routine for compatibility with older Node releases.
-The custom PowerShell wrapper handles this automatically.
+The custom PowerShell wrapper handles this automatically

 ## 4. Configure Custom nvm use (No Admin)